ibspoof/dse-vagrant-node/README.md

 # DSE Vagrant Single Node
-Simple Vagrant base project to install DataStax Enterprise (DSE) as a single node with optional Jupyter and other settings.
+Simple Vagrant base project to install DataStax Enterprise (DSE) 5.1 as a single node with optional DataStax Studio and other settings.

 The goal of this project is to enable a quick setup of DSE with ability to develop against and access a DSE server in a VM from the local box.

 ## Features
 - Install and settings configured by single `config.yaml` file